Heroes of Might and Magic V: Tribes of the East: Demo

 Starting September 27, 2007 a new playable demo of the game would be available for download on Fileplanet servers.
 It consisted of two single-player custom scenarios: Father Sky's Fury and Agrael's Trial, the latter being unlockable by winning the former, both of which came from the final closed beta test client version that was scheduled for master recording in the first week of October.
 Both scenarios featured the formal presentation of the Stronghold (Orc faction), presenting the new creatures, town, music, etc.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.